-To the Opera Guild of Southern California, the Opera Guilds of Riverside and Laguna Beach, and their officers and members, our thanks for their
+To the Opera Guild of Southern California, the Opera Guilds of Riverside and Laguna Beach, and their officers and members, our thanks for their interest and co-operation.

 It has been a great satisfaction and pleasure to plan and work with all of these various groups, whose unfailing support has eased my own tasks and assured the success of the annual opera season.